 We provide our customers with software development tools and with software that provides basic functionality for our integrated circuits and enables enhanced connectivity of our customers' products.
 Software development is a complex process and we are dependent on software development languages and operating systems from vendors that may limit our ability to design software in a timely manner.
 Also, as software tools and interfaces change rapidly, new software languages introduced to the market may be incompatible with our existing systems and tools, requiring significant engineering efforts to migrate our existing systems in order to be compatible with those new languages.
-Software development disruptions could slow our product development or cause us to lose customers' development schedules.
+Software development disruptions could slow our product development or cause us to lose customers and design wins.
+The integration of software with our products adds complexity, may extend our internal development programs and could impact our customers' development schedules.
 This complexity requires increased coordination between hardware and software development schedules and increases our operating expenses without a corresponding increase in product revenue.
 This additional level of complexity lengthens the sales cycle and may result in customers selecting competitive products requiring less software integration.